Redditor Seeks Advice After Boyfriend Mentions Engagement, He's Eager But She's Not Ready

 When one partner is eager while the other feels unprepared, it can create a sense of imbalance that leads to anxiety and conflict.

 Fear of commitment can often be traced back to earlier relational experiences, including family dynamics and past romantic relationships.
 Individuals may have developed coping mechanisms that involve avoiding emotional closeness to protect themselves from potential hurt.
-According to Dr. Susan Johnson, an expert in emotionally focused therapy, these patterns can create cycles of anxiety and avoidance in relationships.
+These patterns can create cycles of anxiety and avoidance in relationships.

 Therapeutic interventions that focus on identifying and addressing these patterns can help individuals move toward healthier relationship behaviors.
 Creating a secure base within relationships allows for deeper exploration of fears and promotes emotional safety.